 The former Hizzoner, Mayor Bloomberg waived zoning regulations this one time for My Micro NY to see if micro-apartments could be an affordable housing solution for NYC.
 Currently, new apartments can’t be smaller than 400 square feet.

-Just like the tiny house movement, downsizing into a micro-apartment should allow you to live comfortably within your means while being able to maintain a savings account.
 As long as local officials allow real estate developers to determine what people can afford what's the point of having micro housing here?
 To pack more people into buildings like sardines so developers can profit?